UB-Mannheim/ocromore/README.md

 First, the program parses the different ocr-output files and saves the results to a sqlite-database.
 The purpose of this database is to serve as an exchange and store platform using [pandas](https://pandas.pydata.org/) as handler.
-Using the [dataframe](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)-objectifier from pandas a wide-range of performant use-cases like Multiple sequence alignment (MSA) is possible.
+With an objectifier for the [dataframe](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) from pandas a wide-range of performant use-cases is possible.
-To evaluate the results you can either use the commonly used [isri tools](https://github.com/eddieantonio/isri-ocr-evaluation-tools) to generate a accuracy report, or do visual comparison with diff-tools like [meld](http://meldmerge.org/).
+The software has in implementation of the Multiple sequence alignment (MSA) algorithm for combining multiple ocr-outputs.

-Note that the automatic processing will sometimes need some manual adjustments.
+To evaluate the results you can either use the commonly used [ISRI tools](https://github.com/eddieantonio/isri-ocr-evaluation-tools) to generate a accuracy report, or do visual comparison with diff-tools like [meld](http://meldmerge.org/).

 ### Beta Results

 The software is currently optimized for the [DFG-Project "Aktienführer II"](https://www.bib.uni-mannheim.de/projekte/aktienfuehrer2/) and our current character accuracy (ignoring whitespaces) results are:

 | OCR-Engine |   AKF-II   |  UNLV   |